OctopusDeploy/blog/blog/2022-q2/devops-reading-list/index.md

 This post is for you.

 What follows is a list of some of the most widely respected DevOps books and my personal recommendation about which one you (yes, you, specifically you) should read first.
+If you're pressed for time, try our [recommendation tool](https://octopus.com/devops/reading-list) inspired by this post.

 ## How to read this post